• Skip to primary navigation

 Feel free to have some fun adding different flavors.

-To have the best bread consistency, be very gentle folding the yolk mix into the egg whites.
+To achieve the best bread consistency, fold the yolk mixture very gently into the egg whites.
 You don’t want the egg whites to break down too much.

 For taller bread, try to scoop the batter into tall mounds on your baking pan.